JonathanBContreras/JonathanBContreras/README.md

 - 👋 Hi, I’m @JonathanBContreras
 - 👀 I’m interested in ...
-Deep learning applications, mobile computing and sensor systems
+Space Propulsion systems, combustion instability, deep learning applications to propulsion systems
 - 🌱 I’m currently learning ...
+Predictive modeling of high frequency combustion instability using simulation data
 - 💞️ I’m looking to collaborate on ...
+Predictive combustion instability using deep learning
-- 📫 How to reach me ...
-JonathanContreras92@gmail.com
+- 📫 How to reach me ... jonathan.b.contreras@sjsu.edu, JonathanContreras92@gmail.com

 <!---
 JonathanBContreras/JonathanBContreras is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.